accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 For example, in HTML, the `alt` attribute of an image is accessibility information.

-An editing tool should have functions that enable all the information needed to create accessible content to be defined:
+An editing tool should have functions that enable all the information needed to create accessible content to be defined, for example:
-- defining the alternative of an image or, on the contrary, declaring it decorative;
+- the ability to define the alternative of an image or, on the contrary, declaring it decorative;
-- be able to define section headings;
+- the ability to definee section headings;
+- the ability to define the language of a passage of text;
 - the ability to define form field labels.

 All accessibility criteria relating to the considered content technology are concerned.
-For example, for an HTML page, all the RAWeb level A and AA criteria must be met.
+For example, for an HTML page, all the [RAWeb](../raweb1/criteres.html) level A and AA criteria must be met.
+For the production of a PDF document, it must be possible to meet all the criteria of the PDF Accessibility Assessment Framework ([RAPDF](../rapdf1/index.html)) levels A and AA.
 For an application, all the criteria in this framework must be met.

 #### Accessible and operable by keyboard and any pointing device